 One study published in the British Medical Journal in 2019 sought to answer the question of sleeping position related to spinal pain by performing an extensive literature review of over 4,000 articles.
 Unfortunately, they found no quality articles or conclusive evidence to answer the question of the best sleeping position to avoid neck pain.

 Even though there are no conclusive studies on the best sleeping position to avoid neck pain, the consensus is that sleeping on your stomach is bad, while sleeping on your back or side is better.
+Additionally, choosing an optimal mattress for neck pain may also help support the cervical area across different sleeping positions.

 In the above image you can see three visuals of a person lying on their side.
 However, only in the top visual is the person's neck in a neutral position.
 This top visual is recommended to minimize the risk of neck pain.

 In addition to the sleeping position, your choice of pillow is essential in limiting neck pain from sleeping.
+You may also need to look into your mattress if you are experiencing pain, especially in the morning.
+A correct mattress for shoulder pain also may help alleviate the discomfort.

 What are the different materials used to make pillows?